gazebosim/gz-sim/Migration.md

   + The `ParticleEmitter2` system was renamed to `ParticleEmitter`.
 The `ParticleEmitter2` system is now deprecated.
 Please use the `ParticleEmitter` system.
+  + The `ignition` namespace is deprecated and will be removed in future versions.
+Use `gz` instead.

 ## Ignition Gazebo 6.1 to 6.2